dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

     });
 ```

-Return type is a JSON Array.

 ## createBarcodeReader
-Call without name to connect to the default internal barcodereader.
+Call without name to connect to the default BarcodeReader.
 Call with name to connect to a specific device.
-The plugin will claim the device and register the BarcodeListener.
+The plugin will claim the device and register the to the BarcodeListener.

-Please note that the name has to be valid and that device has to be listed in the listConnectedBarCodeDevices() call.
+Please note that the name has to be valid and that device has to be listed in the listConnectedBarcodeDevices() call.

 ```javascript
 /**